Gaël Monfils: 2018: Wimbledon fourth round

-2019: Eighth ATP title, third US Open quarterfinal & top 10 return
+2019: Eighth career title, top 10 return

 At the 2019 Australian Open, Monfils fell in the second round to Taylor Fritz.
 Monfils won the eighth ATP Tour singles title of his career at the Rotterdam Open, defeating Stan Wawrinka in a three-set final.

-At the Madrid Open, the fifteenth seeded Monfils failed to convert two match points when he was leading 6–5 in the third and final set of his third round match against the No. 4 seed Roger Federer; Monfils eventually lost the match 0–6, 6–4, 6–7(3–7).
+At the Madrid Open, the fifteenth seeded Monfils failed to convert two match points when he was leading 6–5 in the third and final set of his third round match against the No. 4 seed Roger Federer; Monfils eventually lost the match.

 At the French Open, Monfils lost in the fourth round to Dominic Thiem.
 At Wimbledon he retired in the first round against countryman Ugo Humbert.

-One of the highlights of his year was when he reached the quarterfinals of the US Open as the 13th seed after battling past Denis Shapovalov in the third round and dispatching Pablo Andújar only losing a maximum of 2 games in each set.
-He lost in a five set battle to the 24th seed Matteo Berrettini.

-Monfils finished the year in the top 10 at World No. 10 since February 2017.
+One of the highlights of his year was when he reached the quarterfinals of the US Open as the 13th seed after battling past Denis Shapovalov in the third round and dispatching Pablo Andújar only losing a maximum of two games in each set.
+He lost in a five-set battle to the 24th seed Matteo Berrettini.
+Monfils finished the year in the top 10 at world No. 10 since February 2017.

-2020: Ninth & Tenth titles, loss of form during COVID season
+2020: Two titles, loss of form

 At the 2020 Australian Open, Monfils lost in the fourth round to Dominic Thiem.
-Monfils won the ninth ATP Tour singles title of his career at the Open Sud de France, defeating Vasek Pospisil in straight sets 7–5, 6–3.
+Monfils won the ninth ATP Tour singles title at the Open Sud de France, defeating Vasek Pospisil in straight sets.
 Monfils won his second title of the year at the Rotterdam Open, successfully defending his title by defeating Félix Auger-Aliassime in the final.
 This marked the first time Monfils has won two ATP Tour titles in a season.

 At the French Open, Monfils lost in the first round to Alexander Bublik.